charmplusplus/charm/doc/quickstart.rst

 The hello.ci file
 '''''''''''''''''

-THe ``hello.ci`` file contains a mainchare, which starts and ends execution, and a ``Hello`` chare array, whose elements print the "Hello World" message.
+The ``hello.ci`` file contains a mainchare, which starts and ends execution, and a ``Hello`` chare array, whose elements print the "Hello World" message.

 .. code-block:: charmci